Home - Bookapy Book Preview

 “Yes.
 Get used to the weight and feel.”

-“Might I assume this is not your real form… or rather, merely a part of it?”
+“Might I assume this is not your real form… or merely a part of it?”
 Darras asked diffidently.

 “Yes, this is just a remote-controlled shell directed by the whole of me,” she replied with a smile, not at all put out by the question.